emacs-mirror/emacs/mps/manual/source/topic/interface.rst

 Some functions take :term:`keyword arguments` in order to pass values that might be optional, or are only required in some circumstances.
-For example, :ref:`topic-arena-client` require a base address.
+For example, :term:`client arenas` require a base address.
 These arguments are passed in a keyword argument array, like this::

     mps_res_t res;